flaxmans/CompBio_on_git/Labs/Lab09/Lab09_ParsingData.md

 <hr>

-### NOTE:
+### "Finishing" (or not) this lab:
+**Please add, commit, and push whatever you have done by the end of the lab period to your GitHub repo, regardless of its completeness or functionality**.
+Sam just wants to see what you did.
+If you got NOTHING to work, put some examples of things you tried in your Lab 09 script, with comments about what didn't work and how you knew it didn't work.

-You do NOT have to complete and push your work for this lab; Sam's expectation is that you will spend two hours of time doing what you can, and then we will be building on this in class next week.
+Hence, you do NOT have to complete all the problems, nor submit fulling working code; Sam's expectation is that you will spend two hours of time doing what you can, and then we will be building on our collective ideas in class next week.
+Of course, if you want to keep working on it after lab ends, please feel free!
+Work for this lab will NOT be graded.
+But your attendance and efforts are expected in lab, of course!
+Thanks!